-In 2003, when Canon introduced the very first under-\$1,000 digital SLR camera, the EOS Digital Rebel/300D, it revolutionized the camera scene.
+In 2003, when Canon introduced the first less-than-\$1,000 digital SLR camera, the EOS Digital Rebel/300D, it revolutionized the camera scene.
 For the first time, photography enthusiasts could enjoy the benefits of digital SLR photography without breaking the bank.
 And even at the then-unheard-of price, the camera delivered exceptional performance and picture quality, earning it rave reviews and multiple industry awards.
 No wonder it quickly became a best seller.

-That tradition of excellence and value lives on in the EOS Rebel T1i/500D.
-Like its ancestors, this baby offers the range of advanced controls that experienced photographers demand plus an assortment of tools designed to help beginners to be successful as well.
-Adding to the fun, this camera also brings a brand new feature to the Rebel line: the option to record short, high-definition digital movies.
+That tradition of excellence and value lives on in the EOS Rebel T2i/550D.
+Like its ancestors, this baby offers the range of advanced controls that experienced photographers demand plus an assortment of tools designed to help beginners be successful as well.
+Adding to the fun, this camera also brings a brand-new feature to the Rebel line: the option to record high-definition digital movies.

-This Rebel is so feature-packed, in fact, that it can be a challenge to sort everything out, especially if you're new to digital photography, SLR photo-graphy, or both.
-For starters, you may not even be sure what SLR means or how it affects your picture taking, let alone have a clue as to all the other techie terms you encounter in your camera manual - resolution, aperture, white balance, format, and so on.
-And if you're like many people, you may be so overwhelmed by all the controls on your camera that you haven't yet ventured beyond fully automatic picture-taking mode.
-And that's a shame because it's sort of like buying a Porsche and never actually taking it on the road.
+This Rebel is so feature-packed, in fact, that sorting out everything can be a challenge, especially if you're new to digital photography or SLR photo-graphy, or both.
+For starters, you may not even be sure what SLR means or how it affects your picture taking, let alone have a clue about all the other techie terms you encounter in your camera manual - resolution, aperture, white balance, and format, for example.
+And, if you're like many people, you may be so overwhelmed by all the controls on your camera that you haven't yet ventured beyond fully automatic picture-taking mode.
+That's a shame because it's sort of like buying a Porsche Turbo and never pushing it past 50 miles per hour.

-Therein lies the point of Canon EOS Rebel T1i/500D For Dummies.
-Through this book, you can discover not just what each bell and whistle on your camera does, but also when, where, why, and how to put it to best use.
-Unlike many photography books, this one doesn't require any previous knowledge of photography or digital imaging to make sense of things, either.
+Therein lies the point of Canon EOS Rebel T2i/550D For Dummies.
+In this book, you can discover not only what each bell and whistle on your camera does but also when, where, why, and how to put it to best use.
+Unlike many photography books, this one doesn't require any previous knowledge of photography or digital imaging to make sense of concepts, either.
 In classic For Dummies style, everything is explained in easy-to-understand language, with lots of illustrations to help clear up any confusion.